rcyeh/rcyeh.github.io/docs/radon_remediation.md

 Due to the nature of radioactive decay, the newest-to-enter radon produces the bulk of the radiation.
 If you never change the air in your home, then the full radiation dose will occur inside.
-If you change the air in your home very fast, then most of the decays will occur outside.
+If you frequently replace the air in your home with outside air, then most of the decays will occur outside.

 ### How fast to change the air